David-Xia0/Discord__Bot/README.md

 The bot can:

-Play and queue music/videos which will be obtained from youtube.
+Play and queue music/videos which will be obtained from youtube.<br>
-Flip a coin
+Flip a coin<br>
 Roll a dice